Dias1296/Book-Explorer/README.md

 	Added some robustness to the HTML requests.
 	Added some console logs.
 	Added systems to save failed books URLs in a text file.
+3. Started the backend development.
+Basic infrastructure setup with CRUD endpoints to access the original scraped data.